twooldridge/workshop/snpArcher.md

 > - Generally, when testing something new, **start small!**
 > - I like to pick a favorite scaffold or region for a reference genome I work with before I do something on the whole genome.
 This will make troubleshooting easier and save you time before scaling up!

 You should have already downloaded the `FASTQ` data we'll use.
 This isn't the 'rawest' data format, so the reads would be cleaner than expected.
 They are example reads I've subsampled from the data in the 2024 paper.
-Once you have them downloaded from google drive, move them to the `downloads` folder.
+Once you have them downloaded from Google Drive, move them to the `downloads` folder.

 ```
-## Ex:
 scp -r ~/Downloads/fastq.tar.gz ${USER}@${SERVER}:${WORKDIR}/downloads/
 ```